nkmr-jp/alfred-quick-translate/README.md

 <img src="./screenshot/3.gif" width="800">

-In the browser, you can use Google Translate, but you can also use comments on the source code and It's also useful when you want to translate chat messages and so on immediately.
+When in the browser, you can use Google Translate.
+But if you use Alfred Quick Transrate, when you want to read comments on the source code of not the native language, and useful when you want to translate chat messages and so on immediately.